irshad/My-Portfolio/README.md

 </table>

  <hr>
-This Is "Irshad Ali" Senior Director of Design & Development at <a href="https://www.phonerefer.com"> PhoneRefer
+This Is "Irshad Ali" Senior Director of Design & Development at **PhoneRefer**

   ## License & Copyright